divy-kala/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - c<sup>\<t></sup> is the same as a<sup>\<t></sup>
   - c<sup>~\<t></sup> is the same as a<sup>\<t></sup>
   - u<sup>\<t></sup> is also the same dimensions of a<sup>\<t></sup>
+    - This means that each dimension of the memory cell can be updated individually
 - The multiplication in the equations are element wise multiplication.
 - What has been descried so far is the Simplified GRU unit.
 Let's now describe the full one:
   - The full GRU contains a new gate that is used with to calculate the candidate C. The gate tells you how relevant is C<sup>\<t-1></sup> to C<sup>\<t></sup>